gensx-inc/gensx/packages/gensx-react/README.md

 // chatResponse is typed as ChatResponse | undefined
 ```

-### Migration

-The `useObject` hook is fully backward compatible.
-Existing code will continue to work without modifications while automatically benefiting from the performance improvements when used with the new patch-based system.

 ## useEvents Hook

 A React hook for accessing all events with a specific label from GenSX workflows.